Having a high-level marketing strategy, the right budget, and the right team, isn't enough to ensure that you'll succeed.

 If the weighted scoring feels a bit complicated at first, don't worry.
 If you're looking for an easier method, you'll like the LICE method.

-This one does a great job when a marketing team needs to test brand new channels.
+This one does a great job when a marketing team needs to test brand new channels, and we have to thank Baremetrics for introducing this solid method.

 This method works with two value and two effort criteria to score.